-- listen to various styles of music and discuss similarities and differences - play a C major scale and arpeggio on glockenspiel and learn note names - learn new songs from around the world

-- be introduced to the ukulele; string names, notes and chords and play C and F chords - further explore percussion instruments and the rhythmic elements of music - use imagination and experimentation to compose and improvise music using various percussion instruments and melodic ideas.
+- listen to various styles of music and discuss similarities and differences. - play a C major scale and explore chords in the key of C - learn to sing songs using the elements of music - be introduced to the ukulele; string names, notes and chords and play C, A minor and F chords - further explore percussion instruments and rhythmic elements of music - use imagination and experimentation to compose and improvise music using various percussion instruments and melodic ideas.